sa6mwa/krypto431/README.md

 ## DIANA APPROACH

-Krypto431 will utilize the US Special Forces or NSA cipher DIANA (used during the Vietnam war).
+Krypto431 will utilize the NSA cipher codenamed DIANA mainly used by US Special Forces during the Vietnam war.

 The US DIANA cipher uses a trigraph designed so that you use the same column for both encryption and decryption.
 This is achieved by having an alphabeth in